 Symptoms of Bone on Bone Knee Pain

-- A persistent, throbbing discomfort
+- Persistent, throbbing discomfort

-- Pain concentrated in the knee area where bones make contact with each other
+- Pain concentrated in the knee area where bones make contact

-- Sensitivity around the affected joint
+- Sensitivity around the joint

 Diagnosis of Bone on Bone Knee Pain